 Ireland has high levels of alcohol consumption and four out of five adults drink alcohol.
-However, it is important to remember that alcohol is not an ordinary product and can be harmful to your health and wellbeing.
+However, it is important to remember that alcohol is not an ordinary product and can be harmful to your physical and mental health.

-The risk to your health and wellbeing from alcohol increases in line with how much you drink and it is important to understand alcohol's impact on our health and how much alcohol is considered to be low-risk, so you can make an informed decision about your drinking.
+The risk from alcohol increases in line with how much you drink and it is important to understand alcohol's impact on our health and how much alcohol is considered to be low-risk, so you can make an informed decision about your drinking.

 What is a standard drink?

-In Ireland a standard drink has about 10 grams of pure alcohol in it.
-In the UK a standard drink, also called a unit of alcohol, has about 8 grams of pure alcohol.
+In Ireland, a standard drink has about ten grams of pure alcohol in it.
+In Northern Ireland, a standard drink, also called a unit of alcohol, has about eight grams of pure alcohol.

 Here are some examples of a standard drink.